loveemu/psf-drivers/README.md

 ## License

-See LICENSE.txt about license.
+See LICENSE.txt.
 Note that the license applies to my driver codes.
 It doesn't apply to any other copyrighted materials.